 Student loan debt has become an ongoing issue in the United States as well, with the total outstanding student loan debt at $1.4 trillion.
 In the past 20 years the average debt owed per person has increased substantially.

 And as the number of millennial voters continues to rise, this has become a key talking point in the United States Presidential Election, with candidates weighing in on how they would combat the student loan debt.

 Hillary Clinton has proposed an income-based repayment plan that would cap payments at 10 percent of a borrower’s monthly income and has proposed letting students who come from families making less than $125,000 per year attend public colleges tuition-free.
-Donald Trump has said he would gives colleges incentives to reduce costs and has indicated that he would forgive outstanding loans after 15 years of qualified repayments; interestingly enough, some theorists believe he would privatize student loans.
+Donald Trump has said he would gives colleges incentives to reduce costs and has indicated that he would forgive outstanding loans after 15 years of qualified repayments; interestingly enough, some theorists believe he would privatize student loans (meaning private student loan lenders would originate all student loans instead of the government originated most as it currently works).
 Jill Stein, the Green party candidate, has promised to eliminate student loan debt altogether.